dwaldo/GettingAndCleaningData/README.md

 ```

 It contains 180 (30 subjects x 6 activities) observations x 81
 features/variables.
-See the `codebook.md` file for more informantion.
+See the `codebook.md` file for more information.

 Repo Contents
 -------------